OliviaBui/revision_allergen_checker/README.md

 ---

 # Note: This is not a proper README.
 I’m using this document to explain:*
+1. Required libraries
-1. What I’ve already done successfully (for context).
+2. What I’ve already done successfully (for context).
-2. Current issues and what I need help with (ranked by priority).
+3. Current issues and what I need help with (ranked by priority).
-3. My plans and next steps from here.
+4. My plans and next steps from here.

 ---